-Inventories, consisting of materials and supplies, are valued at lower of cost or market.
+Inventories, consisting of materials and supplies, are valued at lower of cost or market with use of the purchases method.
 Cost is determined using first-in, first-out (FIFO) basis.

 H. ACCOUNTS RECEIVABLE

 Accounts receivable is stated net of allowances.
 Receivables in the fund statements include receivables to be collected within 60 days after year end.